 In recent years, this Carnegie Library has completed several interior and exterior updates, including the addition of a vertical platform lift which provides handicapped accessibility to the upper floor.
 Also, the Children’s Library has expanded its physical space to offer books and other resources to middle school and junior high age children.
 In addition, the main library is an important source of county history and genealogy information.

-Sara Bernard, Director
+Sara Rudd, Director

 Clari Dees, Assistant Librarian